 On the other hand, if you’re using your business credit card primarily as a way to build business credit so that you can apply for a loan, prioritizing a low credit utilization may be best.

 There is no one-size-fits-all answer to how to use a business credit card.
 But knowing your priorities and creating a plan around how your business uses credit cards will help you get the most out of this financial tool.

 Ramp helps your business build credit

 Credit cards can help you build business credit, but only if they are used in an organized way.
 Ramp corporate cards give you the insight and control you need to make sure your credit card is working for you.

 Ramp is more than a business credit card.
-It’s a business budgeting software that helps you plan your spending so that you can build your credit and your business.
+It’s business spend management software that helps you plan your spending so that you can build your credit and your business.